-In fact, if you play Blackjack without a Blackjack strategy, it is estimated that the casino’s edge over you is around 2% or more.
-However, if you utilize even the simplest of Blackjack systems, such as the basic Blackjack strategy chart, you can reduce that edge to around 0.25%.
+If you play Blackjack without a Blackjack strategy, it is estimated that the casino’s edge over you is around 2% or more.
+However, if you utilize even the simplest Blackjack systems, such as the basic Blackjack strategy chart, you can reduce that edge to around 0.25%.

 At the most basic level, the purpose of Blackjack is to beat the dealer.
-This means that the player needs to have higher total than the dealer, while at the same time not going over 21.
+This means that the player needs to have a higher total than the dealer while at the same time not going over 21.

 So how can you beat the dealer?
 Well, there are three ways in which you can do this: